Filter Integrity Testing and Process Application

 - Filter wetting is non-uniform

-- The in-appropriate solvent used for wetting the filter causing compatibility issues due to different surface tension than recommended or;
+- The unsuitable solvent used for wetting the filter is causing compatibility issues due to different surface tension than recommended or;

-Once we get the pressure at which bubbling occurred, we then can calculate the diameter of the pore size with the help of the following equation;
+Once we get the bubbling point, the diameter of the pore is calculated by:

 where,